top of page

 BIOGRAPHY

 In 2015, at the age of 11, Zachary became the Texas Youth Ambassador for the Lymphatic Education & Research Network (LE&RN), a global non-profit organization that is headquartered in New York City.
 Around that same time, he organized his first fundraiser and awareness campaign in the form of a baseball hit-a-thon, raising $5,000 for LE&RN.
-Since that time, he has started a podcast, sold t-shirts, had an ice cream night, did a 10-hour live charity video game stream on Twitch and organized other restaurant charity days.
+Since that time, he has hosted LE&RN's Live Stream LymphWalk for 3 consecutive years, sold t-shirts, held fundraising events, and did a 10-hour live charity video game stream on Twitch.

 Zac’s Attack for a Cure